 The Miir also did well in thermoregulation, outdoing both the Yeti and Sigg.
-It lost a lot of points during the drop test, during which the lid broke on the first drop.
+However, it lost favor during the drop test, when the lid broke on the first drop.
 We didn’t test wide-mouth Miir bottles, only the standard.
 If you’re careful, Miir is a great option for a smaller, portable bottle.

 This bottle performed well during the temperature tests, just about matching the Yeti Rambler.
 It’s a good-looking bottle featuring a lid with a locking mechanism and a built-in tea filter.
 Where it really fell apart was when we dropped it on that lid.
 It broke on the first drop.
 You can normally order replacement lids (though they’re out of stock now), but compared to the other bottles it just wasn’t sturdy enough.

-The Takeya bottle underperformed in our most important test: thermoregulation.
-It scored the lowest in our pool in the performance category.
-Their caps feature a nifty little spout for fast drinking that unscrews to reveal a wide mouth, but it just wasn’t enough to overcome the poor insulation.
+The Takeya bottle underperformed with thermoregulation.
+The cap features a nifty little spout for fast drinking that unscrews to reveal a wide mouth, but it just wasn’t enough to overcome the poor insulation.